OSA413/create-test-server/README.md

 // This is just an Express route
-// You could use any Express middleware too server.get('/foo', (req, res) => {
+// You could use any Express middleware too
+// **Forward slash at the beginning of endpoint name is important** server.get('/foo', (req, res) => {
   res.send('bar');
 });

-// You can return a body directly too server.get('/foo', () => 'bar');
+// You can return a body directly too
+// **Forward slash at the beginning of endpoint name is important** server.get('/foo', () => 'bar');
 server.get('/foo', 'bar');